 I actually laughed at that, “But it is very Scorpius.
 He would care more about his own grades than he would me.
 It doesn’t even occur to him that I’m going to miss a whole two weeks of classes while he’s only missed a day.”

 “Seriously,” Leighton agreed.
 “The boy needs a reality check.”

-I then heard her scoop up a spoonful of soup, “Open up.”
+I then heard her scoop up a spoonful of soup, “Okay, open up.”